 The Human Family Cries Out — We Respond

-As we watch the most recent group of men, women and children walking northward together, we Dominican Sisters of San Rafael express our solidarity with people from south of our border who are fleeing violence and extreme poverty.
+We Dominican Sisters of San Rafael express our solidarity with the migrants from Honduras, Guatemala and El Salvador who are fleeing violence and extreme poverty.
 They seek protection, opportunity for right livelihood and peace in which to live and raise their families.

-- We recognize in these migrants our common humanity, our shared human needs and desires, and our collective moral responsibility to protect those most in need.
+- We recognize in these people our common humanity, our shared human needs and desires, and our collective moral responsibility to protect those most in need.

 - We acknowledge each country’s responsibility to address conditions and concerns of safety and livelihood; we also acknowledge each country’s legitimate borders and sovereignty.
 However, when human conditions rise to the level of desperation and crisis, we as a neighboring country with abundant resources have a moral responsibility to respond in compassion and support.